-Creating an outdoor living space has never been more popular.
+Creating an outdoor living space is more popular than ever.
 But if your home lacks the basics and you have a limited budget, you can always go the do-it-yourself route.
 In this case, start with a DIY patio.

 Many homeowners pour a concrete slab or install a paver patio.
-While both projects produce beautiful results, they may be too advanced for novice DIYers.
+While both projects produce functional and even beautiful results, the formwork may be too advanced for novice DIYers.

-Here’s an easier alternative: build a small concrete patio using manufactured forms!
-Anyone can pour concrete mix into plastic forms and, little by little, create a space for recreation.
+Here’s an easy alternative: build a small concrete patio or walkway using manufactured forms!
+Just pour concrete mix into plastic forms and, little by little, create a defined space for recreation.

 About Quikrete WalkMaker

 Quikrete’s WalkMaker forms help homeowners easily create pathways.
 Each plastic form creates an approximately 2-square-foot section using one 80-pound bag of premixed concrete.